Mark Hobbs — Principal Designer

 Utilized a modular approach to design, breaking down interfaces into fundamental components to ensure consistency and reusability.

-8px Grid System
+8px Grid

 Adopted a consistent spacing system to maintain alignment and visual harmony across all interfaces.